zetpe87/Blog/README.md

 Project is created with:
 * Angular 9
 * Angular Materials
-* HTML 5
+* HTML5
 * CSS3
-* Bootstrap 4
+* Bootstrap4

 ## Setup
+You must have npm and nodejs installed to run this project.
-To run this project, install it locally using npm:
+Clone this repo to your desktop and install it locally using npm:
 $ cd ../BlogAngular
 $ npm install
 $ npm start